openmc-dev/openmc/docs/source/usersguide/input.rst

       three real numbers which specify the (x,y,z) location of an isotropic point source.

-      For an "independent" distributoin, no parameters are specified.
+      For an "independent" distribution, no parameters are specified.
 Instead, the ``x``, ``y``, and ``z`` elements must be specified.

       *Default*: None